Jerome Dennis (serial killer): Investigation

 Both the Newark Police Department and East Orange's became aware of Dennis' crimes, but did not know his identity yet.
-At the time, they falsely believed the serial killer had murdered seven women, whose bodies were found in rural areas around the New Jersey cities of Newark and East Orange, and two other women reported to have been assaulted at knife point by a man in the areas.
+At the time, they falsely believed the serial killer had murdered seven women, whose bodies were found in rural areas around the New Jersey cities of Newark and East Orange, and two other women reported to have been assaulted at knifepoint by a man in the areas.

 During the investigation, police in both cities announced to the public that an active serial killer investigation was underway.
 Female residents were advised not go anywhere unattended, and patrol cars were constantly driving around the cities.
 Soon enough, a moral panic grew among the citizens of both cities, and the Federal Bureau of Investigation (FBI) joined in to investigate.
 The reality of a serial killer stalking women in East Orange and Newark was something the cities had not been used to, and at the time, the case made headline news on multiple occasions.

 The East Orange Police Department and the FBI formed a task force with input from surrounding law enforcement agencies to investigate the cases.
-Community meetings were held, and flyers were handed out all over city that gave advise to safety and self-defense.
+Community meetings were held, and flyers were handed out all over city that gave advice to safety and self-defense.
 Investigators were made aware of Jerome Dennis, a 25-year-old bakery worker with a juvenile record that included rape.
 After some time, Jerome's blood, hair and saliva samples were sent in for examination by investigators involved in the taskforce.
 Next, detectives put up a photo line-up and showed it to the two surviving victims, both identified Jerome with little question.